Weaver Institute for Law and Psychiatry

 How to Apply

 If you are a prospective student or a 1L at Cincinnati Law, you can apply for a Weaver Fellowship during your 1L spring semester.
-In addition to completing an application [link to either an approved PDF or a version that students can download that is like this: ], you must submit:
+Your application must include:

 - a transcript